 - Although tutoring is offered for a variety of classes, not all subjects are tutored every day.

-- Students may sign up for 2 hour of tutoring per subject, per week.
+- Students may sign up for 2 hours of tutoring per subject, per week.

 Giving back to the community is an important part of the Business Honors Program.
-Business Honors students participate in a number of philanthropic activities throughout the year.
+Business Honors Program students participate in a number of philanthropic activities throughout the year.
 These activities have included food and clothing drives for local charitable organizations, "Feed the Homeless" at the House of Blues, and the Los Angeles AIDS Walk.
-The Honors Program selects a number of organizations and events to work with each year.
+The Business Honors Program selects a number of organizations and events to work with each year.